liquality/wallet-core/packages/wallet-core/README.md

 2. Add the config or settings that you need inside the [build.config](https://github.com/liquality/wallet-core/blob/develop/packages/wallet-core/src/build.config.ts) file using the new type added in `SwapProviderType` enum, this should be inside the field `swapProviders` and then you can add different settings for `testnet` and `mainnet`.
 For example, if your swap provider will need to make some http calls and if you want to set the root url for it.

-3. Create a new folder for your new provider inside `packages/wallet-core/src/swaps`, then add a new file named `info.json` whith a content like (you can check the other providers to get an example):
+3. Create a new folder for your new provider inside `packages/wallet-core/src/swaps`, then add a new file named `info.json` with a content like (you can check the other providers to get an example):

 ```
 {